HenriqueAssumpcao/henriqueassumpcao.github.io/_posts/2024-04-12-metric_completion.md

 This result shows that we can indeed build a new space from $$E$$ that is a complete metric space that "contains" $$E$$ in a meaningful way, i.e., there is a dense subset of this new space that is isometric to $$E$$.
 It is also easy to check that $$\iota(E) = \overline{E}$$ iff $$E$$ is complete, and through some extra work it can also be shown that $$\overline{E}$$ is unique up to isometries, i.e., any other space $$\overline{E}'$$ that contains a dense subset that is isometric to $$E$$ is itself isometric to $$\overline{E}$$.

-This gives an interesting way of thinking about the real numbers: a real number can be identified with the set of all Cauchy sequences that are getting arbitrarily close to one another.
-We can thus think about an irrational number such as $$\pi$$ as nothing more than a set of sequences of rational numbers that are getting arbitrarily close together and converging to something that isn't rational, namely $$\pi$$ itself.
+This gives an interesting way of thinking about the real numbers: an irrational number such as $$\pi$$ can be viewed as nothing more than a set of sequences of rational numbers that are getting arbitrarily close together and converging to something that isn't rational, namely $$\pi$$ itself.